LaurieLBaker/COA-Data-Analysis/content/home/project.md

 and codebook to the README in that folder.
 Then print out the output of `glimpse()` or `skim()` of your data frame.

+- Section 3 - Data Ethics: We will be conducting a review of the ethics of our data analysis project using the questions outlined in the [Data Ethics Canvas](https://theodi.org/wp-content/uploads/2021/07/Data-Ethics-Canvas-English-Colour.pdf) by the Open Data Institute.
+Specifically we will look at the questions under "Limitations in Data Sources", "Your reasons for using data", "Positive effects on people", "Negative effects on people", and "Minimising negative impact".

-- Section 3 - Data analysis plan:
+- Section 4 - Data analysis plan:
   - The outcome (response, Y) and predictor (explanatory, X) variables you will use to explore your question.
+The type of model you will use to explore your question.
   - The comparison groups you will use, if applicable.
   - Very preliminary exploratory data analysis, including some summary statistics and visualizations, along with some explanation on how they help you learn more about your data.
 (You can add to these later as you work on your project.)
   - The data visualization(s) that you believe will be useful in exploring your question(s).
 (You can update these later as you work on your project.)